zalando-stups/swagger1st/README.md

 ### Quickstart

 The following provides instructions for simple, complex and manual setups.
-For all three approaches you'll need to install [Leiningen](http://leiningen.org/).
+For all three approaches you'll need to install [Leiningen](http://leiningen.org/) as the build tool.

 #### Simple Setup
 If you're bootstrapping a completely new project, or just want to try out swagger1st, you can use this Leiningen template: